Covid-19: useful information for print businesses

 Tiers and regional restrictions / lockdowns

 22 February 2021 update: Prime Minister Boris Johnson publishes the government's plans for a four-step roadmap out of lockdown in England.
-Details, industry reaction, and links to relevant documents can be found here.
+Details, industry reaction, and links to relevant documents including the roadmap out of lockdown infographic can be found here.

 19 December update: Tier 4 'stay at home' restrictions added in some parts of the UK in response to a new virulent mutation of the virus.
 Details here.